 –St. John Vianney

-But there is hope.
-God Wants You In Heaven!
-His grace can give us true hatred for our sins, true love for God, true trust in Him and true sorrow for our sins.
+God’s grace can give us true hatred for our sins, true love for God, true trust in Him and true sorrow for our sins.
 Jesus’ grace alone is what saves.
 With God all things are possible.
-We need to LEARN THE WAY, as this website, the saints and the Cathechism teaches so we can learn how to obtain His help.
+We need to LEARN THE WAY, as this website, the saints and the Catechism (correctly translated) and of course The Word teaches so we can learn how to obtain His help.
 His transforming grace (actual grace) is waiting to strengthen us, if we can humble ourselves before Him, to grow in faith–into a saving faith.
 Go to Him!